Shreya-0501/Scamazon/Architecture.md

 	- Username
 	- Password

-- Prod table
+- Items table

 Has the details of all the products in the database

-	- Prod ID
+	- Item ID
-	- ** Prod photo **
-	- Prod price
 	- Prod name (1st  priority)
-	- Prod category
-		- Sports
-		- Electronics
-		- Kitchen
-		- Clothing
-		- Books
 	- Vendor ID -> FK
-	- Tags (2nd Priority)

 - Customer Table